 Significance and Interpretation

 Net profit (NP) ratio can be a useful tool for measuring the overall profitability and operating performance of a commercial entity.
 A high ratio number indicates an efficient management of operational affairs of the entity and a low number might indicate otherwise.

 There is no norm to interpret this ratio.
 To see whether a business is constantly improving its profitability or not, the analyst should compare the ratio with the previous years’ ratio, the industry’s average and the budgeted net profit ratio.

-The use of net profit ratio in conjunction with assets turnover ratio helps in ascertaining how profitably the management has managed and used the entity’s assets during the period concerned.
+The use of net profit ratio in conjunction with assets turnover ratio helps in ascertaining how profitably the management has managed and used the entity’s resources during the period concerned.